open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 specification.

-When this implementation is used, the Sampler description SHOULD return a string of the form `"TraceIdRatioBased{tv:TVALUE}"` with `TVALUE` replaced by the encoded T-Value as the Sampler Description.
+When this implementation is used, the Sampler description SHOULD return a string of the form `"TraceIdRatioBased{RATIO;tv:TVALUE}"` with `RATIO` the configured probability and `TVALUE` replaced by the encoded T-Value, as the Sampler Description.

 ##### Former requirements for `TraceIdRatioBased` sampler algorithm